 Signs and symptoms of apple scab

 The causal fungus causes spots on leaves.
-In early stages, spots appear as small black or olive-green, velvety lesions with irregular margins.
-Later the spots become more distinct and may grow up to one-half inch in diameter.
+In the early stages, spots appear as small black or olive-green, velvety lesions with irregular margins.
+Later the spots become more distinct and may grow up to a half-inch in diameter.
 Infected leaves eventually turn yellow and fall prematurely.
 Infected fruit show distinct brown or black spots with margins that are often irregular.
-When severe, the skin splits open and irregularly shaped fruit results.
+When severe, the skin splits open, and irregularly shaped fruit results.